dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 ## Scene renderer collection

 The **scene renderer collection** executes multiple renderers in sequence.
-You can add as many renderers as you need.
+You can add as many renderers to the collection as you need.

 >[!Note]
 >Xenko executes the renderers in list order.